torstein-vik/zophie/planning/PLANNING.md

 ### List of mathematical types

-- Category (every category has objects and morphisms)
+- Class: This is the most general form of collection.
+For every class, we may speak of its "members".
+- Category: Consists of a class of objects, and for every ordered pair of objects, a class of morphisms.
+- Set: A class which is is small enough to be a set.
+(We are implicitly assuming a choice of Grothendieck universe.)
+The word "element" means a member of set.

+- Machine: This is the most general form of input-output procedure.
+Every machine has an input class and an output class.
-- Functor (every functor has a domain category and a target category)
+- Functor.
+Every functor has a domain category and a target category.
-- Partially defined functor (every one has a domain category and a target category)
+- Partially defined functor.
+Every PD functor has a domain category and a target category.
-- Machine??? (every machine has an input class and an output class)
+- Function: A machine where the input class and the output class are sets.
-- Set (every set has elements)
-- Class (every class has members).
-Example: The class of all Tannakian categories.

 This is just the beginning...